EveryBoard/EveryBoard/CONTRIBUTING.md

 Run `npm ci`

 ## Local server
-Make sure firebase emulators are installed by running `firebase init emulators`.
+Ensure you are logged in to firebase (check with `npx firebase login list`).
+If not you'll need to run `npx firebase login` to authenticate.
+Next, make sure firebase emulators are installed by running `npx firebase init emulators`.
 Then, run `npm run start:emulator` and navigate to `http://localhost:4200`

 ## Running unit tests